California Background Check Law and

 - Applicant resources, see Applicant Background Check Resources.

-DisclaimerThis information is for educational purposes only and should not be used as a substitute for professional legal advice.
-Legal counsel should be consulted concerning specific legal responsibilities, and to ensure that background check documents, policies and procedures are in compliance with applicable local, state and federal laws and regulations.
+DisclaimerA Matter of Fact is not a law firm and cannot provide legal advice.
+The information and forms on this site are for educational purposes only and cannot be relied upon as legal advice.
+It is important that employers work with counsel to develop an employment screening program specific to their needs.
+Employers should obtain legal advice concerning their legal responsibilities, and to ensure that background check documents, policies and procedures are in compliance with applicable local, state and federal laws and regulations.
+For more see Legal Disclaimer.